Module atsamd_hal::clock::v2

 module, because they do not use mutually exclusive registers for

 configuration.
-For instance, the registers that control Dpll0
+For instance, the registers that control Dpll0 are

-mutually exclusive to those that control Dpll1
+mutually exclusive to those that control Dpll1, but ApbClk<Sercom0>

-share a single register.
+and ApbClk<Sercom1> share a single register.

 This presents a challenge for memory safety, because we need some way to